 LastPass also utilizes military-grade AES-256 bit encryption with PBKDF2 SHA-256 and salted hashes to ensure that the data in your vault stays completely secure in the cloud

-To enable multifactor authentication, open your LastPass vault and click the settings button.
+To enable multifactor authentication, open your LastPass vault and click the Account Settings button.

 Select “Multifactor Options” in the pop up window, and you’ll be greeted with a list of free multitracker options available.